greg-raven/Uncommon-Sense/_posts/2023-06-23-might-makes-wrong.md

 ---
-title: 'Might does not make right'
+title: "Might does not make right"
 layout: post
 categories:
 - speech